 For both form-factors, an OCP NIC 3.0 card may optionally implement a subset of pins to support up to a x8 PCIe connection.
 This is implemented using a 2C card edge per SFF-TA-1002.
-The Primary Connector may support a 2C sized OCP NIC 3.0 card along with the 28 pin OCP bay.
+The Primary Connector may support a 2C sized OCP NIC 3.0 card along with the 28 pin OCP bay shown in the 4C+ drawings.
 The following diagram from the SFF-TA-1002 specification illustrates the supported host Primary and Secondary Connectors and OCP NIC 3.0 card configurations.

-Figure 6: Primary Connector (4C + OCP Bay) with 4C and 2C (Small) OCP NIC 3.0 Cards
+Figure 6: Primary Connector (4C +) with 4C and 2C (Small) OCP NIC 3.0 Cards